Updated on October 7th, 2020

 Also, if you also have dental insurance, vision insurance, disability, and long-term care insurance, you may still open a health savings account if you choose to.

-What are the Benefits of an HSA?
+What are the Benefits of Using Your HSA to Pay for Drug Rehab?

 A health savings account is an excellent way to pay for medical expenses and there are many benefits of having one.
 Here are some of the most prominent benefits of having an HSA: